aspose-imaging/Aspose.Imaging-for-Python-Net/README.md

 ## Platform Independence

-Aspose.Imaging for Python via .NET can be used to develop applications on Windows Desktop (x86, x64), Windows Server (x86, x64), Windows Azure, as well as Linux x64.
-Aspose.Imaging for Python is based on .NET Core 3.1 platform, so you need install it as well.
+Aspose.Imaging for Python via .NET can be used to develop applications on Windows Desktop (x86, x64), Windows Server (x86, x64), Windows Azure, as well as Linux x64, macOS 10.14 (x86_64), and macOS 11.0 (arm64) .
+Aspose.Imaging for Python is based on .NET Core 6.0 platform, so you need install it as well.

 ## Get Started with Aspose.Imaging for Python via .NET